🐦⬛ Bird-Friendly Gardens

 A simple guide to creating a garden that supports wildlife, boosts biodiversity, and brings more life to your outdoor space

-Why Create a Bird‑Friendly Garden
+🌿 Why Create a Bird‑Friendly Garden

-Benefits of Bird‑Friendly Gardens
+🌼 Benefits of Bird‑Friendly Gardens

-What Birds Love
+🌿 What Birds Love (and What They Avoid)

-• Safe places to perch, nest, and shelter
+• Safe places to perch, nest and shelter

-• Clean water for drinking and bathing
+• Clean, shallow water for drinking and bathing

 • Dense shrubs and hedges for protection